© 2022 GOECO | All rights reserved

 Interns typically work from 08:00- 16:30, with breaks for meals.

 An intern will shadow our animal curators for three days of the week, being exposed to the dedicated care of each species-specific professional.
-The other two days they will partake in the daily volunteer program to assist us in accomplishing the best possible care and environments for our animals.
-Schedules can vary depending on the hours required by your degree program – but requirements must be communicated ahead of arrival.
+The other two days, they will partake in the daily volunteer program to assist us in accomplishing the best possible care and environments for our animals.
+Schedules can vary depending on the hours required by your degree program, your requirements must be communicated ahead of arrival.
+After 16:30 you can explore around, go to town which is just a short drive / Uber away, hang out with the volunteers, rest, go for a run, there are many options.

 Kindly note: Interns working towards accumulating specific hours should note that all 5 days of work will count towards your total.